meermustan/meermustan/README.md

 - 👋 Hi, I’m @meermustan.
 - 👀 I’m interested in Full-Stack Website Development.
 - 🌱 I’m currently learning gsap.
-- 💞️ I’m looking to collaborate with any companey that's appreciate my skills.
+- 💞️ I’m looking to collaborate with any company that's appreciate my skills.
-- 📫 You can be able to reach me through my Instagram that is "meer.mustan".
+- 📫 You can reach me through my instagram handle "meer.mustan"

 <!---
 meermustan/meermustan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.